 Admission to the school

 Chauncy is a Hertfordshire Academy school and adheres to the County’s stated policy and criteria on admissions.
-Copies of the relevant document may be obtained from the LA.
-The admissions limit for Year 7 in September 2021 is two hundred and ten.
+Copies of the relevant document may be obtained from the Hertfordshire Local Authority.
+The admissions limit for Year 7 in September 2023 is two hundred and ten.

 The Chauncy School Governors’ policy is that charges may be made: